MichaelCurrin/auto-commit-msg/README.md

 `test`  | For directories and files related to tests, like `tests/` or `index.spec.js`.
 `docs`  | For documentation changes, like `README.md`, `docs/` or `CONTRIBUTING.md`.

-If none of the labels can be applied, it will left out.

-There are other semantic labels available.
+There are other prefixes available.
 These require looking at the content of the file, not just the path.
 These are not in the scope of this project, but you can always type them manually.

 - `style`
 - `fix`